 A growing number of B2B marketers are embracing account-based marketing (ABM) as part of their overall marketing efforts.
 ABM perfectly complements the traditional, short-term marketing goal of generating leads with efforts aimed at driving long-term revenue growth.
+Incorporating SMS marketing platforms can also help with targeted plans to appeal to a wider audience capacity.

 What is account based marketing?